rolandyuwy/tp/docs/UserGuide.md

 * `delete 1` `clear` then `undo` will reverse the `clear` command.

 ### Redoing previously undone command: `redo`
 Restores the food inventory to a state before an undo command was executed.
+This lets you easily redo the command that was incorrectly undone.

 Format: `redo`